gvwilson/thirdbit/fiction/iffy/index.md

 "Thank you, sir."
 One two three four thumb,
 one four two three thumb—she forced the hands clasped behind her back to be still.

 "Mm,"
 the governor repeated skeptically.
-"We will of course have to do some tests to be sure."
+"We will of course have to do some tests."

 "Of course, sir."
 She lowered her gaze to meet his eyes.